Prince Ernst Heinrich of Saxony: World War I

-When World War I broke out, Ernest Heinrich was first lieutenant in the 1st Royal Saxon Leib-Grenadier-Regiment Nr.
-100. In September 1914, he became batman in the General Kommando of XIX (2nd Royal Saxon) Corps at Reims and Lille.
-He did his Abitur during a four-month leave in 1916, then took part in the Battle of the Somme as a member of the staff of the 24th Reserve Division.
-On 30 August 1916, Ernst Heinrich received the Military Order of St. Henry for merit.
+Upon the outbreak of World War I, Ernst Heinrich served as a first lieutenant in the 1st Royal Saxon Leib-Grenadier-Regiment Nr.
+100. In September 1914, he was appointed as a staff officer in the General Kommando of the XIX (2nd Royal Saxon) Corps during operations at Reims and Lille.
+He completed his Abitur during a temporary military leave in 1916, subsequently participating in the Battle of the Somme on the staff of the 24th Reserve Division.
+For his military service, he was awarded the Military Order of St. Henry on 30 August 1916.